 14.2 The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (as amended) may apply to the Engagement.
 If you are acting for purposes outside your business and your instructions have not been given to us at a face-to-face meeting at one of our offices, this means you have the right to cancel your instructions to us within fourteen working days of the date you enter into a contract with us to provide services based on those instructions.
 You can cancel your instructions by contacting us by post to our office or by email marked for the attention of the fee earner responsible for your matter.

 15.1 We are committed to high quality legal advice and client care.
 If you are unhappy about any aspect of the service you have received, or about the invoice, please tell us immediately.
 We have a procedure in place which details how we handle complaints which is available on request.

 15.2 If you are not satisfied with our handling of your complaint you can ask the Legal Ombudsman at P O Box 6806, Wolverhampton WV1 9WJ to consider your complaint (telephone number 0300 555 0333).
+The Legal Ombudsman expect you to give us eight weeks to try and resolve the matter.
 Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint.
 There are specific timeframes within which the Legal Ombudsman can accept a complaint.
 These are: